infinum/rails-handbook/File Upload.md

 # Shrine.plugin :sequel # if you are using Sequel
 ```

-* Require the image processing libraries in your `application.rb` file by
+* Require image processing libraries in your `application.rb` file by
 prepending the following line

 ```Ruby